cunybpl/nycet_pnp/src/content/glossary/_index.md

 url: "/glossary"
 ---

-Explore commonly used terms withih the Protocols and Procedures.
+Find a comprehensive list of terms and concepts that are essential for understanding the topics we cover.
+Use this glossary for clarifying terminology and enhancing your familiarity with key concepts.

 <div class="glossary">